angrotheman/vanilla-essence/libs/vanilla-essence/README.md

 });
 ```

-- It provides a new `createUniqueIdentifier` method which is useful when you need to use `globalStyle` to style a child element of a css class.
+- **`createUniqueIdentifier` method:** This method is useful when you need to use `globalStyle` to style a child element of a css class.

 ```js
 const identifier = createUniqueIdentifier();